Parliamentary.ai

 Overview

-This Deep Sea Mining Act 2014 amends the 1981 Deep Sea Mining (Temporary Provisions) Act to align UK law with the United Nations Convention on the Law of the Sea (UNCLOS) regarding deep sea mining.
-It establishes a licensing system for deep sea mining, clarifies regulatory powers, and addresses dispute resolution mechanisms.
+This bill amends the Deep Sea Mining (Temporary Provisions) Act 1981, primarily to align UK law with the United Nations Convention on the Law of the Sea (UNCLOS) regarding deep sea mining.
+It clarifies licensing procedures, environmental protection measures, and dispute resolution mechanisms related to deep seabed mining activities.

 Description

-- Dispute Resolution: The bill includes provisions for the recognition and enforcement of decisions made by the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea (ITLOS) and arbitration awards.
+The bill introduces provisions for recognizing and enforcing decisions of the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea, and arbitration awards under UNCLOS.

 Government Spending